 - Travel: Changing time zones (or even changing your routine) can interfere with your sleep quality.

 In other situations, supplements can take you from good to great.
-For instance, if you’re going hard at the gym, you might want to try workout supplements like collagen protein and beta-alanine.
+For instance, if you’re going hard at the gym, you might want to try workout supplements like collagen peptides and beta-alanine.
 Are you traveling a lot and feeling stressed?
 Try adaptogenic (stress-relieving) supplements and drug-free options for sleep support.

 5 types of supplements